Charles R. Fenwick: Political career

 As part of the Byrd Organization, Fenwick was assigned to serve on both legislative commissions designed to circumvent desegregation: the 1956 Gray Commission and later the 1959 Perrow Commission (after both the Virginia Supreme Court and a three-judge federal panel declared Virginia's public school segregation in the Stanley Plan unconstitutional on January 19, 1959).
 The Byrd Organization had become radicalized after the Gray Commission issued a report authorizing local options in public schools.
 Fenwick drafted several laws in the subsequent Stanley Plan, specifically those aimed at harassing the NAACP (which was handling the legal challenges to Arlington's (and other) public schools).
 When Fenwick and segregationist attorney David J. Mays debated two desegregationists at a local high school in November 1959, audience members booed Fenwick (who was nonetheless later re-elected).
 Those anti-NAACP laws were later declared unconstitutional, one by the Virginia Supreme Court and the remainder by the United States Supreme Court in the 1963 decision NAACP v.
 Button (the brief for which Mays helped write but which his associate argued on the state's losing behalf).
 In 1963, Fenwick also broke with the Byrd Organization by running for governor a second time without Senator Byrd's blessing.
 He was defeated, but continued influential in the state Senate, including as a member of the Steering Committee (making assignments to other committees), Finance Committee and Roads Committee.
 He had yielded chairmanship of the Senate Welfare Committee to Sen. Riven.
 He also served on and chaired the Virginia Advisory Legislative Council.

-He served as Rector of the Board of Visitors for the University of Virginia from 1964–1966, and helped establish a branch in Fairfax County that became George Mason University.
-He sat on that board of directors from 1966–1968.
+He served as Rector of the Board of Visitors for the University of Virginia from 1964 to 1966, and helped establish a branch in Fairfax County that became George Mason University.
+He sat on that board of directors from 1966 to 1968.